jdrichardsappacad/fullstack-project-dashboard-starter/frontend/frontend.md

 ## Phase 7: Create A Product u

-Now it is time for you to create a product.
+Next, you will create a product.

 ### Store